 Over the next 2 1/2 years.
-CQMS O’Sullivan completed the full journey of the Irish Brigade, from their initial arrival in Algiers on 22nd November 1942 to the advance to the Po River that led to the final capitulation of all Axis forces in Italy on 2nd May 1945, apart from a 4 month period in late 1944 when he was hospitalised and slowly recovered from pneumonia in Alexandria.
-He had rejoined his Battalion in December 1944 when they were based in the mountains north of Florence.
+CQMS O’Sullivan completed the full journey of the Irish Brigade, from their initial arrival in Algiers on 22nd November 1942 to the advance to the Po River that led to the final capitulation of all Axis forces in Italy on 2nd May 1945, apart from a 4 month period in late 1944 when he was hospitalised and had slowly recovered from pneumonia in Alexandria.
+He re-joined his battalion in December 1944 when they were based in the mountains north of Florence.

 The testimonial provided by his Commanding Officer, Lt-Colonel John Horsfall DSO MC, in January 1946 sums up the period for which Edmund served in order to fight tyranny.

 “RQMS O’Sullivan has rendered outstanding and devoted services to our Brigade through three campaigns….